 Whenever you hear people talk about buying a home, they insist you need a 20% down payment.
 But there are ways around that.
 We will show you how to buy a house without putting 20% down.

-There are some good reasons to put 20% down when you buy a house.
+There are some excellent reasons to put 20% down when you buy a house.
 But that isn’t realistic for everyone, and it’s not only rich people who deserve to own a home.
-If you are dreaming of buying a house but can’t come up with 20% down, there are programs that can help.
+If you are dreaming of buying a house but can’t come up with 20% down, some programs can help.

 Getting on the Ladder

 Millennials are not buying homes at the age or rate their parents did.
 And it’s no mystery why.